 Then it will join the growing cemetery of dead things that will somehow be blamed on young people despite the fact that the age of the average gamer is 35!

 Will I, owner, and writer of Gideon’s Gaming take a stand?
 A lone beacon of light against the raging flood of normalization?
 That sounds a lot like work, so no. Let’s talk about awesome games instead!

 In case you missed the point of my overdramatic intro.
 My list effectively means nothing.
 If a game does not receive a Gideon Globe, it does not mean that game is bad.
 It certainly isn’t an attack on you because you enjoy said game.

 Games that receive my awards are not objectively better than ones that don’t.
 Even games on my own list aren’t always better than other games on the same list, regardless of the review scores that I gave them.
-A gigaton of metrics goes into a score and most games don’t compare well to each other.
+A gigaton of metrics go into a score and most games don’t compare well to each other.
 I have written about the very concept more than once.

-The way you should take this list and any other game of the year award list, is as a celebration of the medium and our love for games.
+The way you should take this list and any other game of the year award list, as a celebration of the medium and our love for games.
 It saddens me that I needed to write so many words just to say that.
 Now let’s get started.

 The following games are my top 5 games of the year.
-Any Humble Bundle link is a referral link and I get a small commission if you purchase a game through it.

 Number 5: Days Gone